 Over the last 18 months we know that some residents are now feeling fearful of coming out of their homes.
 Loneliness is not just in rural areas: we are now seeing an increase of this within our urban areas.

-Examples of how we are working in Hybrid way
+Examples of how we work in a hybrid way

 Community Pop up Engagement events have helped NCT and our partners understand what life is like for our residents.
 By holding fun events in the places where residents live, we can understand the worries of our communities.
 The Community Hubs can support with the digital offer alongside our colleagues in libraries and Northumberland skills and VCS.